 And Tip No. 3 is to not get done with the entire Official GMAT Guide with some time to go for your GMAT.
-Which means: you cannot finish the entire OG and still have 3 to 4 weeks for your GMAT.
-Now, if this happens, you will realise that you do not have reliable quality practice material available in that crucial period where you actually want to practise something very dependable.
+Which means you cannot finish the entire OG and still have 3 to 4 weeks for your GMAT.
+Now, if this happens, you will realize that you do not have reliable quality practice material available in that crucial period where you want to practise something very dependable.
 And chances are that you just might end up referring to material that is either not relevant to GMAT or comes from an unreliable source.
-Now this is a very dangerous thing to do in the crucial last 3 to 4 week period.
-So what you can do instead is: you can keep approximately the top 25% to 30% of OG questions for later (meaning the questions that come at the end of each section.
+Now this is a very dangerous thing to do in the crucial last 3 to 4-week period.
+So, what you can do instead is: you can keep approximately the top 25% to 30% of OG questions for later (meaning the questions that come at the end of each section.
 GMAT questions in the Official Guide are arranged in ascending order of question difficulty.
-So the last 25% are also the hardest 25%).
-Now these are also going to be the Hard questions, which means that in the countdown to your GMAT, after all the prep that you have done, you are actually also attempting hard GMAT questions.
+So, the last 25% are also the hardest 25%).
+Now these are also going to be the Hard questions, which means that in the countdown to your GMAT, after all the prep that you have done, you are also attempting hard GMAT questions.
 The advantages of this are:

 - It's giving you good last mile practice,